To configure O365 apps in the Citrix Workspace app, make sure to complete the following:

 - Log on to Azure AD using your credentials.

-When you click Log in to Azure AD, you are directed to Azure AD logon portal for authentication.
+When you click Log in to Azure AD, you are directed to the Azure AD logon portal for authentication.

 - OAuth protocol is used for authentication.
 After the authentication is successful, you must provide consent for federating the domain.